CleoBrown/studio_ghibli_react_api_app/README.md

 Objectives

-- create a multi-component web application, with React
+- Create a multi-component web application, with React
-- make API requests to load JSON data into your application
+- Make API requests to load JSON data into your application
 - The application should display data from an API request.
 - The application should have a clear separation of concerns (multiple components)
 - Take input from the user to update the page.
 You could update the page by filtering or manipulating the data on user interaction, or you might make further API requests to load more data that is then displayed.